-The first priority of the ABCA Health & Education Foundation is to find the causal mutation(s) behind Early Adult Onset Deafness (EAOD) in the Border Collie, and to develop a mutation-based DNA test to identify dogs who are Affected by the disease, dogs who are Carriers, and dogs who are Normal.
+The first priority set by the ABCA Health & Education Foundation has been to find the causal mutation(s) behind Early Adult Onset Deafness (EAOD) in the Border Collie, and to develop a mutation-based DNA test to identify dogs who are Affected by the disease, dogs who are Carriers, and dogs who are Normal.